zzc-1998/NR-3DQA/README.md

 ## Experiment Update

-We update the experiment files for WPC, which includes the MOSs and extracted features for point clouds in the WPC database.
+We update the experiment files for SJTU-PCQA and WPC databases, which includes the MOSs and extracted features from point clouds.